Day against Drug Abuse: Is addiction a problem of will or deep rooted illness?

 AA and NA literature sates that addiction is a result of three factors - Physical Craving, Mental Obsession and Spiritual Bankruptcy.
 Medical science agrees with the first two factors, but remains apprehensive about the third one - Spiritual Bankruptcy.
 AA, NA's methods to deal with the problem is based on what is called as a 12-step program.
 Spiritual Bankruptcy essentially means that an addict will continue with his/her self-destructive despite clearly seeing how it is affecting his family, social relations and career.

 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are two different groups that are active in over 90 countries.
-Main principles of both remain the same but operate independently as problems of alcoholics and drug addicts can slightly different.
+Main principles of both remain the same but operate independently as problems of alcoholics and drug addicts can be a little different.

 This teen is so addicted to video games that his mother hand-feeds him as he goes on playing

 In fact, AA and NA comprises of people who have quit addiction and are 'clean' for years.
 These groups hold meetings in which addicts in recovery freely interact with those wanting to quit or those who have recently quit.
-Those who have recently quit are very very vulnerable as addiction is such a powerful obsession that it pulls a person back into its fold.
+Those who have recently quit are extremely vulnerable as addiction is such a powerful obsession that it pulls a person back into its fold.
 That is where meeting the recovering addicts is important as they share their own experiences about relapses, about dealing with cravings and about returning to normal life.